 Recommended by its foreign associates, KBK Associates makes its debut in the IAM Patent 1000.
 Thanks to its “professional team of 70 patent attorneys, armed with experience in business, law and negotiation”, the firm has been ranked as the top Patent Cooperation Treaty filer in South Korea for over a decade; it also recently ended the longest-running patent dispute in the Supreme Court for LG Uplus.
 As well as being a favourite of LG Electronics, KBK also prosecutes patents for Facebook’s technology in e-commerce and has achieved a grant rate that is nearly twice as high as the average.
 SEP and 5G technology expert Hyun-Ju Son takes charge of SEP matters, especially when it comes to enlarging LG Electronics’ patent portfolio and mining candidate patents for it.

 Diverse patent expertise, outstanding reputation and a stellar litigation record are hallmarks of this South Korean behemoth.
-Kim & Chang lays claim to the highest number of ranked individuals in the South Korea chapter – unsurprisingly, as it is the largest IP offering in the country, with more than 300 lawyers, patent attorneys and foreign legal counsels.
+Kim & Chang lays claim to the highest number of ranked individuals in the South Korea chapter – unsurprisingly, as it is the largest IP offering in the country, with more than 300 lawyers in the IP Practice Group alone, patent attorneys and foreign legal counsels.
 This true one-stop service is involved in almost all major IP cases in South Korea for a multitude of top-notch clients, which find its people “clear, direct and timely”.
 “Communication is crisp, on point and complete.
 The lawyers are responsive, thoughtful and help us anticipate next steps and achieve success.”
 The side sets the gold standard for IP firms in the region: “I expect – and have received – from Kim & Chang the highest level of service and expertise, and they have always delivered.”
 It is also party to landmark decisions, such as the Patent Court’s clarification of drug approvals under the Narcotics Control Act, which was prompted by Kim & Chang’s successful representation of Eisai in five patent-term extension invalidation actions.
 Jay (Young-June) Yang continues to captain the IP group to ever greater heights.
 “A very successful leader of the firm’s IP practice and a leader of the Korean IP Bar, Jay is very well connected and my go-to attorney in Korea.
 His advice is excellent and he knows how to navigate Korean IP law – I give him the highest recommendation.”
 By his side is gold litigator Duck Soon Chang, who represented Astellas Pharma in the first Supreme Court decision in South Korea to interpret the scope of patent-term extensions.
-Among the “very warm and welcoming” team is former patent court judge Young Sun You, now a litigator who successfully represented Bunchang ENG in its Supreme Court appeal, while US attorneys In Hwan Kim, Jay Kim and Chun Yang dish out advice on patent disputes to leading multinationals in pharmaceutical matters, the chemical engineering field and multi-jurisdictional negotiations, respectively.
-Chemical expert Young Kim raked in a significant victory last year at the Supreme Court; she also lectures on intellectual property and serves as an arbitrator.
+Among the “very warm and welcoming” team is former patent court judge Youngsun You, now a litigator who successfully represented Bunchang ENG in its Supreme Court appeal, while US attorneys In Hwan Kim, Jay Kim and Chun Yang dish out advice on patent disputes to leading multinationals in pharmaceutical matters, the chemical engineering field and multi-jurisdictional negotiations, respectively.
+Chemical and pharma expert Young Kim raked in a significant victory last year in pharma and biotech cases at the Supreme Court and the Patent Court; she also lectures on intellectual property.
 Man-Gi Paik takes the lead in the patent prosecution space, with nearly four decades of IP experience.
 Mee Sung Shim makes her first appearance in the IAM Patent 1000 this year on the back of effusive client feedback: “She is an all-round player in the pharmaceutical sector.
 Her advice is always very precise and reliable because she understands our business and intentions, as well as our opponents.”

 Koreana Patent Firm (Patent Attorneys & Counselors At Law)